 The Company's policy is to recognize transfers into and transfers out of fair value hierarchy levels of the date of the event or change in circumstances that caused the transfer.
-During the year ended February 28, 2022 and 2021 the Company did not make any transfers.
+During the six months August 31, 2022 and year ended February 28, 2022 the Company did not make any transfers.

-20. Financial Risk Management
+19. Financial Risk Management